Whitechapel High Street: North Side

 74 Whitechapel High Street – a 4-storey corner shop-house, built 1828–29 in brick (now painted white).
 In 2001 the ground floor was converted to a restaurant and the upper floors to flats.

 75 Whitechapel High Street – a 4-storey 3-bay shop-house, possibly built in the early 19th century, in stock brick with red brick lintels.
 It has been an electrical wholesaler since c2002.

 76 Whitechapel High Street – a 4-storey 2-bay shop-house, built in 1845 in stock brick with stucco window frames, lintels and cornice.
 It has been an electrical wholesaler since c1975.

 Former Passmore Edwards Library – a 4-storey public library designed by Potts, Son & Hennings in Jacobethan style in red brick with terracotta dressings.
 One of the earliest public libraries in London, it was funded by philanthropist John Passmore Edwards and opened in 1892.
 It became part of the Whitechapel Gallery in 2009.

 Whitechapel Gallery – designed by Charles Harrison Townsend in an Art Nouveau style, built in 1898–99 in buff terracotta.

 83 Whitechapel High Street – a 5-storey single-bay commercial building, built in 1957 in red brick.
 The upper floors were converted to flats in 2007.
 The ground floor is a café.

 84 Whitechapel High Street – a 4-storey single-bay commercial building, built in 1957 in red brick.
 It retains its original triplet windows within thin concrete frames and thick flat mullions.
 The ground floor is a fast food restaurant.
 The building steps over Angel Alley.
-84b Whitechapel High Street (in Angel Alley) has been the anarchist bookshop and publishing house Freedom Press since 1942.